Navneetkaur90/Linux-cmds/04-Editor and Networking.md

 **Important Note :**
 - Changes made through these commands (`ip route add`) are **temporary*
 - To persist changes in the routing table:** Add these changes in the **/etc/network/interfaces** file.
+- Compare /etc/resolv.conf with its backup /etc/resolv.conf.bak in case of inconsistencies.

 ## Common Networking Commands
 * `ip link`